 To help assure that asthma patients have their asthma under control, Allina Medical Clinic staff proactively contact patients who have not been seen in the clinic in the past year.
 Using a brief questionnaire called the Asthma Therapy Assessment Questionnaire (ATAQ), they can determine how well asthma is controlled.
 If the questionnaire score is too high, they recommend an office visit.

-If you have asthma, talk with your doctor about a written asthma action plan.
-If your child has asthma, or if a loved one with asthma might need your help during an attack, make sure they have an asthma action plan and share it with you.
+If you have asthma, talk with your doctor about a written asthma management plan.
+If your child has asthma, or if a loved one with asthma might need your help during an attack, make sure they have an asthma management plan and share it with you.